mull-project/mull/docs/tutorials/ControlMutationsTutorial.rst

 Going through all of them to see which ones deserve your attention is simply impractical.

-The easiest way to decrease this number is to pick one or two `mutation operators <SupportedMutations.html>`_.
+The easiest way to decrease this number is to pick one or two :doc:`mutation operators </../SupportedMutations>`.

 Let's see how the numbers change if we only use ``cxx_add_to_sub`` that replaces all the ``a + b`` to ``a - b``.